-The members of the Committee during 2018 consisted of the two UK based independent non-executive directors, the Managing Director, the Assistant Managing Director and the Financial Controller.
+The members of the Committee during 2019 consisted of the two UK based independent non-executive directors, the Managing Director and the Bank's Chairman.
 One of the non-executive directors is the appointed chairman.

 Link between Pay and Performance